Bookings Workflow

 - Select which Stage this Step belongs to

-- Select which Attributes you wish for this Step to display for every Opportunity record
+- Select which Attributes you wish for this Step to display for every Booking record

 - Click

-Assigning Attributes will determine what Attributes, as defined and laid out in the Opportunities Layout, will appear for this Step in the Opportunities System, i.e. what fields will appear.
+Assigning Attributes will determine what Attributes, as defined and laid out in the Bookings Layout, will appear for this Step in the Bookings System, i.e. what fields will appear.

 Transitions